 2. Try Mindfulness and Meditation

-Mindfulness practices have a number of benefits.
+Mindfulness meditation practices have a number of benefits.
 For example, meditation can reduce negative rumination and stress.
 It can also improve relationship satisfaction, according to a meta-analysis of studies on the mental health benefits of mindfulness.
 Here are some examples of practicing mindfulness and meditation:

 You can also practice mindfulness in many other ways, though.
 Therapist Lisa Bahar recommends incorporating mindfulness into routine activities we tend to take for granted.